huaihuaisz/Open-Grants-Program/applications/kylin_network.md

 * **Intermediary of Exchange:** $KYL tokens will be used to pay as a transaction, query fee, and also for data access behind paywall (private APIs).
 * **On-chain Governance:** $KYL Token holders are able to vote for the protocol upgrades and parameter changes on Kylin Network.
 The governance process allows the token holders to have decision making power in shaping a truly decentralized oracle network.

+### The Purpose of this Grant
+In terms of the system architecture of Kylin Network, the purpose of this grant is to verify features with limited users and launch the testnet for production of concepts.
+Besides, the implementation of off-chain workers of Substrate 2.0 Framework will be built and validated in a lean way.
+As we mentioned above, the whole project has four main components, the development roadmap will take at least one year to deliver the platform.
+At that time, we believe Kylin Network will empower the data economy effectively.

 ### Ecosystem Fits

 There are some existing projects which can support and work with the Kylin Network.